-The AccessINCLUDES Conference brought together INCLUDES projects and other leaders and staff to engage with each other, accessibility/UD experts, and individuals with disabilities to explore how to make research, activities, and resources in the INCLUDES Network welcoming to, accessible to, and usable by all potential project participants, including those with disabilities.
+Explore research, activities, and resources that helped the INCLUDES National Network become welcoming to, accessible to, and usable by all potential project participants, including those with disabilities.